 At the beginning of our talk we played a piece of music written and sung by Kerry Andrew.
 Very early on Robert had asked people to speak the spells and record them for us, but Kerry had taken it a step further and woven a beautiful spell of music around the words.
 The next day Caroline heard Kerry talking on the radio, and fast as a kingfisher the idea to create music around the book was born, and soon the cd/lp will be available to pre-order.

-On Sunday Robert will be on Six Music, talking to Cerys Matthews about this project and also the wonderful audio book, illustrated with wild sound by Chris Watson, spoken so beautifully by Cerys Matthews, Benjamin Zephania, Edith Bowman and Guy Garvey.
+On Sunday, a few weeks ago, Robert was on Six Music, talking to Cerys Matthews about this project and also the wonderful audio book, illustrated with wild sound by Chris Watson, spoken so beautifully by Cerys Matthews, Benjamin Zephania, Edith Bowman and Guy Garvey.
 It’s a beautiful thing.
 Cerys reads adder with such serpentine grace.
-I will be home, listening, and trying to complete this set of paintings which began as an idea to connect the singers to the wild.
+I forgot, but later on listen again heard it while trying to complete this set of paintings which began as an idea to connect the singers to the wild.

 I’d been thinking about the work for a while, but working on other things, and my time has been so fractured by having to leave home so much, but I began the work at Monnington House as the music was being made, with Rachel Newton, elegant egret of a woman, and her harp.
 Such a graceful woman, with a beautiful voice.